MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 > [!NOTE]
 >
-> A hosted machine group with a commitment has a priority of usage on its committed bot(s) over all concurrent hosted machine groups.
+> A hosted machine group with a commitment has a priority of usage on its committed bots over all concurrent hosted machine groups.
 More information: [Load balance hosted machine groups](hosted-machine-groups.md#load-balance-hosted-machine-group).

 ## Hosted RPA capacity overview

-The '**Hosted RPA capacity overview**' pie chart helps you understand what's your share of the hosted capacity consumption within the environment compared to other makers.
+The **Hosted RPA capacity overview** pie chart helps you understand what's your share of the hosted capacity consumption within the environment compared to other makers.
 It lets you know if there's still capacity to scale-up in the future and alerts you when your objects are exceeding environment capacity.

 ![Hosted capacity overview](media/capacity-utilization/hosted-capacity-overview.png)